 - File a lawsuit, if necessary, to pursue the claim through the court

-If you believe you are a victim of sex or gender discrimination at work, call us now for a free consultation with a Harrisburg employment discrimination lawyer.
+If you believe you are a victim of sex or gender discrimination at work, call us now for a free consultation with a personal injury lawyer in Harrisburg, PA.

 Common Forms of Sex Discrimination at Work